sunarch/probable-adventure/README.md

 Novel generation program for the NaNoGenMo (National Novel Generation Month).

-Fun fact: the name of the repo (probable-adventure) was the first random one GitHub offered when I created the repo for the project.
+_Fun fact:_ The name of the repository (probable-adventure) was the first random one GitHub offered when I created the project.

 ### National Novel Generation Month, 2016 edition.